danenftyessir/danenftyessir/README.md

-As a newbie, I'm constantly amazed by the latest tech trends (you should see my face light up when I successfully debug a program!).
+As a newbie, I'm constantly amazed by the latest tech trends.
 The best part?
 I'm excited to eventually use all these cool new skills to solve real-world problems, even if right now those problems are mostly "Why won't my code compile?" 😅